-The above syntax starts with the keyword, db, followed by the collection name which has the documents stored in.
-The find() function is just same as select query in SQL, which returns the documents in MongoDB.
-When we add limit function, the output will be limited to the number passed as argument.
+The above syntax starts with the keyword, db, followed by the collection name with the documents stored in.
+The find() function is just the same as a select query in SQL, which returns the MongoDB documents.
+When we add limit function, the output will be limited to the number passed as an argument.

 How Limit() Function works in MongoDB?

 - Find function is used to return every document present in the collection, which is time-consuming and returns a lot of unnecessary data.
-When the limit function is used along with find, it will set a limit on the documents that are to be returned.
+When the limit function is used along with find, it will limit the documents that are to be returned.

 - We can pass multiple types of integer values as a parameter for limit function, be it a positive number, a negative one, or a zero or simple a null, nothing value.
 The returning result will be based on the parameter passed.

 - The limit function comes with advantages like it saves query time while performance can be maximized.
 Other than that, it also averts the MongoDB by not fetching documents that are not required.
-When we use limit we notify the server that we are only in need of a single record and must bot look for more than that.
-Implementation of limit will enhance the process.
-So, simply speaking it will stop the process once it reaches the limit.
+When we use limit, we notify the server that we need a single record and must bot look for more than that.
+Implementation of the limit will enhance the process.
+So, simply speaking, it will stop the process once it reaches the limit.

 Examples of MongoDB Limit()